 This is true, but this is also true for any other investment strategy.
 Different value strategies, for example price to book compared to price to earnings or earnings yield all would have given you different returns over the same time period.

 There are also different ways to measure momentum.
-The most widely used momentum measurement uses the past 12 month data to find the relative winners and loser, but removes the most recent month to avoid liquidity and market structure issues.
+The most widely used momentum measurement uses the past 12 month data to find the relative winners and loser, but removes the most recent month (12-1 month momentum) to avoid liquidity and market structure issues.

 Other measures of momentum uses time periods ranging from 3 to 12 months.